 To help us reduce administrative costs and maintain an affordable pricing structure, all accounts are required to be settled at the time of consultation, discharge of your pet or upon collection of any items.
 If for any reason, you are unable to settle any part of your account as specified, we ask you to discuss the matter as soon as possible with a receptionist who will pass the matter on to a Director or Practice Manager.

-Further charges will be levied in respect of costs incurred in collecting the outstanding balance.
-If the outstanding debt is passed to our debt collection agency you will be liable for any additional costs incurred.
 Any cheque returned, credit card not honoured or cash found to be counterfeit will result in the account being restored to the original sum with further charges added in respect of bank charges and administrative costs including interest.

 For your convenience we accept cash, most major debit/credit cards (excluding American Express) and cheques supported by guarantee cards.